The English version of quarkus.io is the official project site. Translated sites are community supported on a best-effort basis.

 string

 The hostname verification algorithm to use in case the server’s identity should be checked.
-Should be HTTPS, LDAPS or an NONE (default).
+Should be HTTPS, LDAPS or NONE (default).

 If set to NONE, it does not verify the hostname.